networknext/next/docs/operator_guide_to_akamai_relays.md

 terraform apply
 ```

-Once this completes, it will have mutated your Postgres SQL instance in your Network Next env to add the new amazon datacenters.
+Once this completes, it will have mutated your Postgres SQL instance in your Network Next env to add the new akamai datacenters.

 ## 4. Commit updated database.bin to the backend runtime